 - Physical exam.
-During a physical exam, your doctor will look for clues that may help determine your diagnosis.
-For instance, sclerosing mesenteritis often forms a mass in your upper abdomen that can be felt during a physical exam.
+During a physical exam, a member of your healthcare team looks for clues that may help find a diagnosis.
+For instance, sclerosing mesenteritis often forms a mass in the upper abdomen that can be felt during a physical exam.

 - Imaging tests.
-Imaging tests of your abdomen may reveal sclerosing mesenteritis.
+Imaging tests of the abdomen may show sclerosing mesenteritis.
 Imaging tests may include computerized tomography (CT) or magnetic resonance imaging (MRI).

-Removing a sample of tissue for testing (biopsy).
-If you're experiencing sclerosing mesenteritis signs and symptoms, your doctor may recommend a biopsy to rule out other diseases and to make a definitive diagnosis.
-A biopsy sample may be collected by inserting a long needle through your skin or during surgery.
+Removing a sample of tissue for testing, called a biopsy.
+If you're experiencing sclerosing mesenteritis symptoms, a biopsy may be needed to rule out other diseases and to make a definitive diagnosis.
+A biopsy sample may be collected during surgery or by inserting a long needle through the skin.

-Before starting treatment, doctors will do a biopsy to confirm the diagnosis and rule out other possibilities, including certain cancers such as lymphoma and carcinoid.
+Before starting treatment, a biopsy can confirm the diagnosis and rule out other possibilities, including certain cancers such as lymphoma and carcinoid.

 You may be diagnosed with sclerosing mesenteritis while you are receiving care for another condition.
-If you are not experiencing discomfort from sclerosing mesenteritis, you may not require treatment.
-Instead, your doctor may recommend periodic imaging tests to monitor your condition.
+If you are not experiencing discomfort from sclerosing mesenteritis, you may not need treatment.
+Instead, occasional imaging tests may be recommended to monitor your condition.

-If you begin to experience signs and symptoms of sclerosing mesenteritis, you may choose to begin treatment.
+If you begin to experience symptoms of sclerosing mesenteritis, you may choose to begin treatment.

-Medications for sclerosing mesenteritis are intended to control inflammation.
-Medications may include:
+Medicines for sclerosing mesenteritis are used to control inflammation.
+Medicines may include:

 - Corticosteroids.
 Corticosteroids such as prednisone control inflammation.
-Corticosteroids can be used alone but are usually combined with other medications.
-They are not generally used more than three to four months because of side effects.
+Corticosteroids can be used alone but are usually combined with other medicines.
+They are not generally used for more than 3 to 4 months because of side effects.

 - Hormone therapy.
-Hormone treatments such as tamoxifen may slow the growth of scar tissue.
-Tamoxifen (Soltamox) is typically combined with corticosteroids or other medications and may be used long term.
+Hormone treatments such as tamoxifen (Soltamox)may slow the growth of scar tissue.
+Tamoxifen is typically combined with corticosteroids or other medicines and may be used long term.
 Tamoxifen increases the risk of blood clots and is typically combined with a daily aspirin to reduce this risk.
 Progesterone (Prometrium) may be used as an alternative to tamoxifen, but it also has significant side effects.

-- Other drugs.
-Several other medications have been used to treat sclerosing mesenteritis, such as azathioprine (Imuran, Azasan), colchicine (Colcrys, Mitigare), cyclophosphamide and thalidomide (Thalomid).
+- Other medicines.
+Several other medicines have been used to treat sclerosing mesenteritis, such as azathioprine (Imuran, Azasan), colchicine (Colcrys, Mitigare), cyclophosphamide and thalidomide (Thalomid).